DimitrovYordan/Generate_HTTP_Links/README.md

 6. Run the application using IIS Express or dotnet run.

-7. Open the browser at: http://localhost:port you will see at console
+7. Open the browser at http://localhost:port you will see at console
    ```

 Notes & tips